DFIR-DETR: Frequency-Domain Iterative Refinement and Dynamic Feature Aggregation for Small Object Detection: Methods

 \subsection{DFPN}

 The cross-scale feature fusion module CCFF in conventional RT-DETR relies on simple nearest neighbor upsampling and direct concatenation operations for multi-scale feature integration.
 However, abrupt transitions between feature scales introduce semantic discontinuities, compromising feature representation quality with particularly significant impact on small objects where spatial resolution is critical.
-Original upsampling operations generate redundant high-frequency artifacts in the absence of proper normalization, leading to feature map inflation and reduced computational efficiency.
 The symmetric top-down pathway lacks sufficient consideration of information density differences between scales, resulting in suboptimal feature fusion performance in small object detection tasks.
-To address these fundamental deficiencies of CCFF, we propose the DFPN, a novel Neck architecture that integrates ANUP (Amplitude Normalized Upsampling) modules in the top-down pathway DPSC (Dual-path Shuffle Convolution) blocks in the bottom-up pathway.As illustrated in Fig.~\ref{DFPN}.
-DFPN effectively mitigates feature map inflation through adaptive amplitude normalization and preserves fine-grained spatial details through dual-path convolution operations, establishing more coherent cross-scale feature representations and significantly enhancing the model's capability to detect small objects in complex scenarios.

-DFPN consists of two synergistic components operating on complementary pathways of the feature pyramid.
+To address these fundamental deficiencies of CCFF, we propose DFPN, a principled redesign of multi-scale feature fusion guided by two core insights: upsampling must preserve feature intensity to prevent gradient instability, and downsampling must retain spatial details critical for small object boundaries.
+We achieve this through amplitude-normalized upsampling (ANUP) in the top-down pathway that maintains consistent feature magnitudes across scales, and dual-path shuffle convolution (DPSC) in the bottom-up pathway that explicitly preserves fine-grained spatial information during aggregation.

+\rv{DFPN addresses feature inflation through amplitude-normalised upsampling in the top-down pathway and recovers spatial detail via dual-path shuffle convolution in the bottom-up pathway, as illustrated in Fig.~\ref{fig:anup} and Fig.~\ref{fig:dpsc}.}

 In the top-down pathway, the ANUP module reconstructs traditional upsampling operations by introducing amplitude-dependent normalization factors to compensate for feature amplitude inflation caused by spatial expansion.
 Given an input feature map $F_{i}$ at scale $i$, the ANUP operation produces amplitude-controlled upsampled feature maps:

 where $\mathcal{U}( \cdot )$ denotes the nearest neighbor upsampling operator with scale factor $s$, and $\beta = 1/s^{2}$ represents the amplitude normalization coefficient, maintaining consistent feature intensity across different scales.
 This normalization strategy ensures that upsampled features retain original information density, preventing the feature map inflation common in traditional CCFF upsampling operations.
 The theoretical foundation stems from the fact that spatial interpolation inherently amplifies the feature map $L_{1}$ norm by a factor proportional to the square of the upsampling ratio.
 The proposed amplitude normalization counteracts this effect by maintaining the relationship: